Ayms/bitcoin-transactions/README.md

 ### Forked coins

+<b>Bitcoin God</b> "GOD" - s.bitcoingod.org - same use than the others - Height: 501226

 <b>Bitcoin Hush</b> "BTCH" - seeds.komodoplatform.com - same use than the others - Height: 507089

 <b>Bitcoin@CBC</b> "BCBC" - btcseed.cleanblockchain.io or btcseed.cleanblockchain.org - same use than the others - Height: 498754